 RK: How about if I have bombastic words, voca and I assure the audience with my big words?

 You need to personalise the stage.
-Usually I talk to a few members in the audience and get their names.
+Usually, I talk to a few members of the audience and get their names.
 You can refer to those people and engage with them.

-Sarah Success: When do you know you can earn from your public speaking skill?
+Sarah Success: When do you know you can earn from your public speaking skills?

-I have gone to the length to learn from great speakers.
+I have gone to the lengths to learn from great speakers.
 At the end of the day, this can as well be my work.
-I have day job but I still have something to fall back to.
+I have a day job but I still have something to fall back to.